Skip to main content

 Product comparisons and buying guides

 "Best yoga mat for beginners."
 "Essential oil diffuser guide: ultrasonic vs nebulizing."
 "Meditation cushion comparison: zafu vs crescent vs bench."
 These comparison pages capture mid-funnel searchers who know what category they need but have not chosen a specific product.
-Conversion rates on comparison content are typically 3-5x higher than on general practice guides.
+Comparison content performs well because it reaches buyers who have already committed to the category and just need help choosing — the purchase decision is already made, you are just helping them land on your product.

 Routine builders